MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-dynamics365.md

 description: "Manage how Dynamics 365 content appears in search results"
 ---
-# Dynamics 365 results in Microsoft Search (Preview)
+# Dynamics 365 results in Microsoft Search

 Microsoft Dynamics 365 is a line of intelligent business applications designed for enterprise resource planning and customer relationship management.
 With Dynamics 365 results in Microsoft Search, users are able to easily find the most relevant customer and business data stored in Dynamics 365.
 The Dynamics 365 connector provides some key benefits: